 When this type of cancer spreads (your doctor may say it has metastasized), it tends to first show up in the tissues or lymph nodes that are closest to the prostate gland.
 If it's caught and treated at this point, which is known as "regional" stage, your odds of recovery are very good.
 If it travels further, the cancer usually ends up in your bones.
 At that point, the chances of survival drop to 29%.

 Your doctor will talk to you about your best treatment options.
-What you choose will largely depend on how far the cancer has spread and what symptoms, if any, you have.

 You may have already had surgery or radiation.
 Those treatments are sometimes used to target prostate cancer when it's still only in the prostate.
 When your cancer spreads, your doctor will most likely suggest hormone therapy.
 That usually means taking medication to lower the amount of androgen hormones (testosterone and DHT) in your body or prevent them from affecting cancer cells.